 In order to simplify the specification, one can define composite objects, give them their own symbol, and use it in subsequent specifications.
 For our first example of the notation, we will define a composite object.
-This object specifies a coordination between two windows in a multilevel browser (Figure 4).
+This object specifies a standard coordination between an overview and detail view of fixed sizes (Figure 4).
 At this point, we add the convention that unless otherwise specified all objects presented will be of fixed size.
-Therefore in this specification, the windows are of fixed size.
 The left window is the source view and contains some image.
-A field-of-view in the source view can be moved both horizontally and vertically (this is most commonly done by dragging with a mouse, but other methods could be used.)
+A field-of-view in the source view can be moved both horizontally and vertically.
 The image enclosed by the field-of-view is projected on a second window which has scroll bars.
-The horizontal and vertical scroll bars are linked with the corresponding movement constraint for the field-of-view.
+The horizontal and vertical scroll bars are linked to the field-of-view by movement constraints .
 Thus, moving the field-of-view will not only change the image in the second window, but will change the scroll bar indicator position as well.
-In addition, moving a scroll bar will change the position of the field-of-view and this change will cause a new projection of the field-of-view to be displayed in the second window.
+In addition, moving a scroll bar will change the position of the field-of-view and modify the projection displayed in the second window.
 This particular coordination will be used frequently when specifying browsers.
 It is our recommended standard coordination for fixed window browsers and it has its own symbol (shown above).
+Note that if the windows were resizeable the shape of the field of view would have to coupled to the shape of the detail view.